wrench1815/InforumBackend/README.md

 - `dotnet watch`: to run the application with watcher, useful during development
 - `dotnet ef migrations add '<MigrationMessage>'`: to add Migrations
 - `dotnet ef database update`: to update Database as per latest migrations
+- `dotnet tool restore`: to restore the tools

 ## Heroku related Information